Raggs

-Raggs is a live-action/animated TV series for children about five dogs that form a Ragtime band called The Raggs Band.
-There are 195 half hour episodes and 200 original songs in multiple languages.
+Raggs is a live-action/animated television series for children about five dogs that form a Ragtime band called The Raggs Band.
+There are 196 half hour episodes and 200 original songs in multiple languages.
 It was originally produced in Sydney, Australia, with additional production in the United States in English and Spanish.
-It was broadcast in the United States on February 4, 2008 on PBS Kids.
-In 2014, The Raggs Band reunited to record 20 classic kids' songs.
+It was first broadcast in Australia on the Seven Network on January 2, 2006.
+In 2014, The Raggs Band reunited to record 20 classic kid's songs.

 Broadcast

-Raggs began broadcasting on SABC 2 in South Africa on 7 May 2018.
+In the United States, Raggs first aired with a limited release of 26 episodes on PBS stations in select markets beginning June 1, 2007.
+Later, American Public Television introduced a nationwide broadcast release, which began distribution to additional public television stations on February 4, 2008.
+The first 60 episodes aired as Season 1, and the next thirteen episodes aired as Season 2 beginning February 2, 2009, with reruns continuing until February 1, 2014.

-"Raggs" recently aired in the US and Canada on Smile, Telemundo, and in Latin America on FETV Canal-Panama, RTV-Ecuador, Canal Dos-El Salvador, Guest Choice Cable-Dominican Republic and Corporación Televicentro-Honduras.
-"Raggs" YouTube channel, RaggsTV, hosts short episodes and animations to classic kids' songs.
+Raggs aired in the U.S. and Canada on Smile, Qubo, V-me, and Telemundo.
+It aired in Latin America on FETV Canal-Panama, RTV-Ecuador, Canal Dos-El Salvador, Guest Choice Cable-Dominican Republic and Corporación Televicentro-Honduras.
+Raggs began broadcasting on SABC 2 in South Africa on May 7, 2018.

+Raggs' YouTube channel, RaggsTV, hosts short episodes and animations to classic kids' songs.